 Distance From Pavement

-Asphalt and concrete store and emit heat, so the sensor should be at least 30 meters (100 feet) away from paved roadways and sidewalks.
+Both asphalt and concrete have a tendency to store and emit heat, so the sensor should be at least 30 meters (100 feet) away from paved roadways and sidewalks.
 Locations above dirt or grass are ideal.

 If Conditions Are Not Ideal

-Your living situation may not allow for an ideal sensor placement, as defined by the NWS.
+Your living situation may not always allow for an ideal sensor placement.
 If this is the case, you can still obtain results from your thermometer, bearing in mind you are measuring only the air temperature near your building and not the true air temperature in your wider area.